swiftlang/swift-package-manager/Documentation/PackageDescription.md

 #### The Minor Version

-Increase the minor version if functionality is added in a backward compatible manner.
+Increment the minor version if functionality is added in a backward compatible manner.
 For example, adding a new method or type without otherwise changing an API is considered backward-compatible.